ViktorZhurbin/js-notes/Functions/Closure & Lexical Environment.md

 <br />

 - **Reference to the outer Lexical Environment**, the one associated with the outer code.
-<sub>Global Lexical Environment has no outer reference (equals `null`). </sub>
+<sub>Outer reference for Global Lexical Environment equals `null`. </sub>
 <br />

 ### Function Declarations
 A function is also a value, like a variable.

-**The difference is that a Function Declaration is instantly fully initialized.**
+The difference is that a **Function Declaration is instantly fully initialized**.
 We can use a function, declared as Function Declaration, even before the declaration itself.

 This does not apply to Function Expression and Arrow Function since they are assigned to variables.